In this Policy, we use the terms:

 Fiduciam Limited is registered under the Data Protection (Bailiwick of Guernsey) Law, 2001 with the Information Office of the Data Protection Commissioner under registration reference 50241.

-“Agreement” refers to a written document which sets out the terms and conditions of the engagement of a specific Fiduciam entity and which describes the services to be provided and/or the terms of any such engagement, such as a facility agreement, platform agreement, personal guarantee, non-disclosure agreement, etc. Such Agreement terms should be relied upon in determining liability for the services provided.
+“Agreement” refers to a written document which sets out the terms and conditions of the engagement of/with a specific Fiduciam entity and which describes the services to be provided and/or the terms of any such engagement, such as a facility agreement, platform agreement, personal guarantee, non-disclosure agreement, engagement letter, employment contract, etc. Such Agreement terms should be relied upon in determining liability for the services provided.

 “you” and “your” (and other similar terms) refer to our borrowers, guarantors, brokers, intermediaries, sub-contractors, investors, clients, contacts, suppliers, funding partners, directors, shareholders and ultimate beneficial owners where the aforementioned are legal entities, employees, job applicants and website visitors.

 This Policy is an important document.
 We recommend that you read it carefully and print and keep a copy for your future reference.
 When you instruct us, interact with us, or otherwise contact us, we will assume you agree to the uses of your Personal Data and Confidential Data described in this Policy according to the terms and conditions described herein.